LibreTuner/LibreTuner/README.md

 Supported Interfaces
 --------------------
-* J2534 interfaces with CAN support including Tactrix OpenPort 2.0
+* J2534 interfaces with CAN support.
 * OBDLink SX
 * ELM327 devices (but many cheap knock-offs have been known to have issues)
 * SocketCAN